-In this edited transcript of an introduction given at the 198 Contemporary Arts and Learning Gallery in July 2009 as part of the What is crime? project, Dr David Stuckler discusses what the public health effects of the current recession might be.
-It is based on research published in July 2009, Stuckler, D., Basu, S., Suhrcke, M/, Coutts, A. and McKee, M., 'The public health effect of economic crises and alternative policy responses in Europe: an empirical analysis', The Lancet Vol 374 No. 9686 pp315-323.
-The Lancet article can be viewed here.
+In this edited transcript of David Stuckler's introduction given at the 198 Contemporary Arts and Learning Gallery in July 2009 as part of the What is crime? project, he discusses what the public health effects of the current recession might be

 The What is crime? project brings what is invisible to the surface.
 Crime can evolve before our eyes every day, but it is often unrecognised.
 For example, during the food crisis last year, where investors made decisions to buy rice futures, rice prices shot up by about 200 per cent, leading to mass poverty and millions being plunged to the brink of starvation.
 But this has virtually been forgotten.